cryptocrowd-city/xcrc-core-wallet/doc/xaya/interface.md

 ### Recovering from Out-of-Sync State <a name="requested-updates"></a>

-However, the current state of an engine may go out-of-sync with the Xaya daemon.
+However, the current state of an engine may go out-of-sync with the CRyptoCrowd daemon.
 This could be because the game engine was not running for some time even though the daemon was, and it missed some block attach and detach operations.
-This situation also occurs when the engine for a new game is installed and attached to the Xaya daemon for the first time and needs to do an initial sync.
+This situation also occurs when the engine for a new game is installed and attached to the CRyptoCrowd daemon for the first time and needs to do an initial sync.

 If the game engine determines it is out-of-sync (for instance, because it